James Watt was a Scottish inventor and engineer best known for his role in the advancement of steam technology.

 James Watt’s Condenser Experiment

-Interactive animation that helps students understand how it works also at The Open University.
+Interactive animation that helps students understand how it works.

 PBS interactive where you control the steam.